Cheapest Shipping for Amazon FBM Sellers

 - Build shipping presets by item category and average order value.

-- Track postage as a percentage of GMV to monitor margin drift.
+- Track postage as a percentage of order revenue so margin drift shows up before it eats a quarter.

-Consistency in fulfillment execution improves ratings and repeat purchase behavior.
-Standardized packing and label quality matter as much as raw postage cost.
+Consistency in fulfillment improves ratings and repeat purchases, and that consistency comes from doing the same right thing on every order without burning labor on it.
+Standardized packing and clean label quality matter as much as raw postage cost.

 Common Mistakes to Avoid